Iggnus/cheali-charger-i1/README.md

 New voltage/current will be actual till the battery type change.
 It does not stores to EEPROM.
 New capacity limit will be used only once.
 For example it can be used for skipping of first discharge in cycling mode

-On-the-fly current adjustment in not tested with NiCD and NiMH

 this fork discussion - https://groups.google.com/forum/#!topic/cheali-charger/EuhUAoyecso